cap-js/cap-getting-started-tutorial/exercises/04_java_creating_services.md

 After defining the model, the running application is still not exposing any service endpoints.

 It's a good practice in CAP to create one service per use case.
-Hence, we will add two service definitions to it for the different use cases:
+Hence, we will add two service definitions for the different use cases:

 - A `CustomersService` for customers to create and browse their own incidents.
 - An `IncidentsService` for support engineers to process incidents created by customers.